TanvirOyon/ssh_bruteforce/README.md

 Attempt 1/20: Trying password '123456'
 [FAILURE] Authentication failed.
-...

 Attempt 7/20: Trying password 'letmein'
 [SUCCESS] Login succeeded with password: 'letmein'
----

 📌 Notes
-Use longer delays (delay_seconds) to simulate realistic attacks and avoid account lockouts.
+Use longer delays (e.g., 10–15 seconds) between attempts to simulate real-world attacks and reduce detection/lockout risk.

-You can update the password list in passwords.txt with stronger or more specific passwords.
+You can customize passwords.txt with stronger, domain-specific, or more realistic credentials.

+The tool stops immediately if a successful login occurs.

 🛡️ Legal Notice
-This tool is meant strictly for authorized testing, academic research, or personal lab environments.
-Unauthorized access to systems you do not own or manage is a criminal offense.
+This software is developed only for:

+Ethical hacking labs

+Red team/internal assessments (with permission)

+Academic cybersecurity education

+Do not use this tool on unauthorized systems.
+Doing so may violate national and international laws.

-By using this tool, you agree to use it only within legal and ethical boundaries.
+By using this tool, you agree to assume full responsibility and operate strictly within legal and ethical boundaries.

+📬 Questions or feedback?
+Feel free to open an issue or contribute to the project.